 The first set of recommendations were published in March of 2013, and work based on those recommendations has been underway ever since.
 This plan is an evolving document which will be refined as conditions change.

 Circle Sanctuary Nature Preserve has a group of volunteers who come out during Sanctuary Days, as well as weeknights in the warmer months.
-If you would like more information on how to volunteer, please fill out our Volunteer form or contact the Circle office.
+If you would like more information on volunteering, please contact Operations Manager Bob Paxton.